 Susan Kozodoy Silkowitz

-I am a board member of the Long Island Center of Photography and the Nassau County Camera Club.
+I am a board member of the Long Island Center of Photography.